Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 These tasks appear on your Kanban board, assignable to team members, with priority levels and due dates.
 When a task is overdue, the alert system fires again.

-New (submitted) leads to In Progress (team is investigating) leads to Waiting (waiting for engineering fix or customer reply) leads to Resolved (issue fixed, customer notified)
+New (submitted) → In Progress (team is investigating) → Waiting (waiting for engineering fix or customer reply) → Resolved (issue fixed, customer notified)

-Voice vs. Text: Why Customers Give You Better Bug Reports by Speaking
+Voice vs. Text: Why Customers Give Better Reports by Speaking

 This is not just about convenience.
-Voice changes the quality of bug reports fundamentally.
+Voice fundamentally changes the quality of support data you receive.

 What a customer types: "Export button broken"